odoo/documentation/content/applications/hr/payroll.rst

    `2:00 PM` would be entered as `14:00`.

-If the working time should be in a two-week configuration, click the :guilabel:`Switch to 2 weeks calendar` button in the top left.
+If the working time should be in a two-week configuration, click the :guilabel:`Switch to 2 weeks calendar` button in the top-left.
 This creates entries for an :guilabel:`Even week` and an :guilabel:`Odd week`.

 .. image:: payroll/new-working-schedule.png